 If “big things” are to come, you definitely need all the help you can get right?
 Let’s get to it then.

-Heat the oil, butter and onions.
+Heat the olive oil, add mushroom and onions.
 Saute for a couple minutes then add the sliced mushrooms and cook until tender and brown

 Add your veggie seasonings of choice.
 You could also choose to just add salt and pepper only or throw in a handful of fresh herbs!